palak-11-bansal/Microsoft-Teams-Clone-Using-Flutter-Firebase-and-JitsiMeet/README.md

  ### Description
- Developed a fully functional Videoconferencing app using `Flutter` (Dart Programming Language) with `Firebase Firestore` as backend and integrated `JitsiMeet` for Video Meeting SDK.
+ Developed a fully functional Videoconferencing  Mobile application using `Flutter` (Dart Programming Language) with `Firebase Firestore` as backend and integrated `JitsiMeet` for Video Meeting SDK.

   Path: `lib\screens` : The files in this folder contain code to all the screens in the app.

+ Link to APK:  https://drive.google.com/file/d/1AwUTZ2Of96BIEkOpIJvadRdeh4TRs35z/view?usp=sharing  (Please install only in Android Smartphone)

 ### Key Features
 * User authentication